 Who has criticized the proposal and what are their concerns?

-Historian Yuval Noah Harari and Microsoft AI chief Mustafa Suleyman have warned that the idea removes human accountability and invites regulatory arbitrage.
-The measure remains a draft in Congress and has not yet become law, with officials confirming no firms or investment commitments are currently tied to it.
+Historian Yuval Noah Harari and Microsoft AI chief Mustafa Suleyman warn that the idea removes human accountability and invites regulatory arbitrage.
+The measure remains a draft in Congress and has not yet become law.
+Officials confirm no firms or investment commitments are currently tied to it.

 Connected Coverage